ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 Patch Flow Region
 ==================
-Patch Flow Region creates patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.You can define multiple dead regions but only one live region can be defined.
+Patch Flow Region creates patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.
+You can define multiple dead regions but only one live region can be defined.
 :class:`WrapperPatchFlowRegionsParams <ansys.meshing.prime.WrapperPatchFlowRegionsParams>`
 allows you to specify the base size and dead regions to create the patched surface.